 There is currently no treatment available for dry AMD so you might not be referred to hospital, unless confirmation of the diagnosis is required or the optometrist thinks you need a hospital low vision service.
 If your sight has worsened and you would like to be registered as sight impaired you will need a hospital appointment.

-There is no medical treatment for dry AMD but research is going on around the world.
+There is no medical treatment for dry AMD but the Macular Society is funding research to find a cure.